SaturnFramework/Saturn.Template/README.md

 ## Using the template

 * Install or update the template: `dotnet new -i Saturn.Template`
-* Create a new project from the template: `dotnet new Saturn --name my-saturn-project`
+* Create a new project from the template: `dotnet new Saturn --name my-saturn-project --database sqlite`
 * Follow instructions in the readme of generated project